wughangar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script to show what group user belongs ton
+script to change owner of filen